nwunderly/fun-police/legal.md

 ### In short:

 This is a free service I operate as a hobby.
-It may be unreliable at times, or even be shut down with little notice.
+It may be unreliable at times.
 If I have to block you from using the bot, I will.

-The bot has access to your message content.
-The bot searches messages for URLs, and stores Rickroll URLs that it finds.
+The bot reads your messages in order to function.
 I take privacy very seriously.
-Your message content will not be shared or sold.
+Your messages will not be stored, shared or sold.

 ### Table of Contents